-In the late 1960s and early 1970s the country music charts were dominated by a trio of creative, unique, and defining women: Dolly Parton, Loretta Lynn, and Tammy Wynette.
-Stylists and songwriters, they each articulated women’s perspectives with an autobiographical slant that made their lives as much an object of audience interest as their music.
+In the late 1960s and early 1970s, Tammy Wynette was one of the creative, unique, and defining stylists and songwriters articulating women’s perspectives with an autobiographical slant that made her life as much an object of audience interest as her music.

-Like her country sisters, Wynette grew up in a hardscrabble, rural household in the South, but she had big-city dreams.
-Born Virginia Wynette Pugh, in Itawamba County, Mississippi, she was raised by her cotton-farming grandparents.
+Like her country sisters Loretta Lynn and Dolly Parton, Tammy Wynette grew up in a hardscrabble, rural household in the South, but she had big-city dreams.
+Born Virginia Wynette Pugh, in Itawamba County, Mississippi, Wynette’s cotton-farming grandparents raised her.
 Her father, William Hollice Pugh, died of a brain tumor when she was less than a year old; he left her a recording of himself and a musical legacy, as he had attempted to be a professional singer rather than a sharecropper.
 Her mother, Mildred, left for Memphis to work in a defense plant during World War II.

 Wynette worked in the cotton fields, played her father’s inherited instruments, took music lessons, and followed the careers of many gospel quartets who traveled through Mississippi and Alabama during the southern gospel explosion of the late 1940s and early 1950s.
 She was one of a trio of friends—“Wynette, Linda, and Imogene”—who performed on a local gospel radio show.

-Wynette’s first recording, the Johnny Paycheck–Bobby Austin composition “Apartment #9,” earned decent airplay but did not ignite as a hit.
+Wynette’s first recording, the Johnny Paycheck–Bobby Austin composition “Apartment #9” (1966), earned decent airplay but did not ignite as a hit.
 But her next release, “Your Good Girl’s Gonna Go Bad” (1967), in which she sang of a woman who was going to join her man in his own philandering game, reached the Top Ten.
-Her first #1, a duet with David Houston, soon followed, and her first solo #1, “I Don’t Wanna Play House” (1967), won her a Grammy.
-Her classic “D-I-V-O-R-C-E” followed in 1968, as Wynette continued to explore the complicated feelings of women and children faced with the breakup of a family, a theme important personally and musically throughout her career.
+Wynette’s first #1, a duet with David Houston titled “My Elusive Dreams,” followed later that year, and her first solo #1, “I Don’t Wanna Play House” (also released in 1967) won her a Grammy.
+Her classic “D-I-V-O-R-C-E” followed in 1968, as Wynette continued to explore the complicated feelings of women and children faced with the breakup of a family, an important theme both personally and musically throughout her career.

-Sherrill and Wynette collaborated in writing her signature tune, “Stand By Your Man” (1968), a #1 country smash that also went to #19 on the pop charts.
+Sherrill and Wynette collaborated in writing her signature tune, “Stand by Your Man” (1968), a #1 country smash that also went to #19 on the pop charts.
 At the height of the women’s liberation movement, as bras were being burned in a trash can at the Miss America pageant in Atlantic City, Wynette’s song recommending forgiveness of wayward men hit the airwaves.
-A statement of womanly domestic strength, the record nevertheless drew harsh criticism in some quarters (Wynette’s critics tended to overlook Janis Joplin’s singing of allowing men to take her heart if it made them feel good), but also led to the first of Wynette’s three consecutive CMA Female Vocalist of the Year awards (1968–1970).
-“Stand By Your Man” also entered the movies in 1970’s Five Easy Pieces, starring Jack Nicholson.
+A statement of womanly domestic strength, the record nevertheless drew harsh criticism in some quarters, but also led to the first of Wynette’s three consecutive Country Music Association Female Vocalist of the Year awards (1968-1970).
+“Stand by Your Man” also entered the movies in 1970’s Five Easy Pieces, starring Jack Nicholson.

-Wynette co-wrote her next two hit singles, “Singing My Song” and “The Ways to Love a Man.”
-But songs, no matter who wrote them, were a seamless presentation befitting the “Heroine of Heartbreak.”
-Her gripping, tear-drop-in-every-note vocal style seemed to weep with emotion, while her songs elaborated on the theme that suffering ennobles a woman.
+Wynette co-wrote her next two hit singles, “Singing My Song” and “The Ways to Love a Man” (both 1969).
+But no matter who wrote her songs, her recordings were a seamless presentation befitting the “Heroine of Heartbreak.”
+Her gripping, teardrop-in-every-note vocal style seemed to weep with emotion, while she elaborated on the theme that suffering ennobles a woman.

-Jones and Wynette, nicknamed the “President and First Lady” of country music, recorded a string of hit duets that seemed drawn directly from their volatile relationship, which resulted in their divorcing in 1975.
+Jones and Wynette, nicknamed the “President and First Lady” of country music, recorded a string of hit duets that seemed drawn directly from their volatile relationship, which resulted in divorce in 1975.
 Their classic recordings included “Two Story House,” “Golden Ring,” and the humorous “(We’re Not) The Jet Set.”